gup4win/wingup/readme.txt

-What is GUP?
+What is WinGup?
 ------------

 WinGup is a Generic Updater running under Windows environment.
-The aim of GUP is to provide a ready to use and configurable updater which downloads a update package then installs it.
-By using cURL library and TinyXml module, GUP is capable to deal with http protocol and process XML data.
+The aim of WinGup is to provide a ready to use and configurable updater which downloads a update package then installs it.
+By using cURL library and TinyXml module, WinGup is capable to deal with http protocol and process XML data.

 Why WinGup?